 She tailors therapeutic approaches with each client, which include EMDR, CBT, DBT, solution-focused and EFT modalities.

 Victoria is currently offering telehealth sessions and will have limited in-person availability in the future.

 Victoria is not currently taking on new clients.

 We understand that sometimes you may seek a specific type of therapy based on a recommendation, past experience, or research you have done.
-By engaging with a Mantra Mental Health therapist, there is always a possibility that the type of therapy you seek may not be the most appropriate or safest method to address your concerns.
+By engaging with a Mantra Mental Health therapist, there is always a possibility that the type of therapy you seek may not be the most appropriate or best method to address your concerns.
 If your therapist is not trained or skilled in your specific needs, you may be referred to another provider.

 Mantra Mental Health strives to use holistic, integrative, evidence-based practices in order to deliver the best possible services for you.

 With this said, your therapist's methods may include a combination of various types of therapy.
-For example, if you request "DBT therapy", this can be accommodated but it is likely that most sessions will involve a combination of different methods in addition to DBT.
+For example, if you request "Expressive arts therapy", this can be accommodated but it is likely that most sessions will involve a combination of different methods in addition to expressive arts.